StenbergSimon/curve_plotter/README.md

 	python plotter_wrapper.py -m meta_data.xlsx -i curves_smooth.npy -p 0 -n -r

-The above command will extract all curves with the same meta data annotation in meta_data.xlsx.
+The above command will extract all curves with the same meta data annotation in meta_data.xlsx for plate 1 (0).
 It will then normalize the curves in y-led and plot the average curve for each meta data annotation and the standard deviation as a shaded area around the line.
 It will only keep the pdfs with plots.

 	python plotter_wrapper.py -m meta_data.xlsx -i curves_smooth.npy -p 0 -n -z